Amber Scorah: Child care and parental leave advocacy

 In 2015 Scorah's three-month-old son Karl Towndrow died unexpectedly on his first day of daycare in SoHo, New York.
 The daycare had been operating without a license and was shut down shortly after the incident.
 A staff member stated that she had noticed Karl kicking in his crib but she was told by a supervisor to ignore it because that's what babies do.
 He was found unresponsive with "blue lips" a short time later, and pronounced dead at the hospital.
 Scorah had not felt ready to go back to work and leave him at daycare, which made the incident particularly difficult to cope with.
 She walked into the daycare and witnessed a staff member administering CPR "incorrectly," despite their earlier assurances that the staff was properly trained to administer CPR.
 She later found out that he had been put to sleep on his side.
 Since the official cause of death was "undetermined," she does not know if it could have been prevented; however, she regrets that her son had to die alone without his mother.
 The incident drove her into activism.

-Letter grading

-In a joint press conference with senators Jeffrey D. Klein and Diane Savino, Scorah and her partner Lee Towndrow pushed for the city and state of New York to institute a letter grading system for child care facilities.
-She feels that a letter grading system could prevent more deaths in the future because parents would have more tools available to assess a given daycare's safety and qualifications.